pk98723/K8s/README.md

 - With the help of "Docker Pull" command the image will be pulled onto different environment.
 - Then run "Docker Run" - this will convert your package into running instance.

-## Docker Architecture: Please refer draw.io
+## Docker Architecture:
+Please refer Untitled Diagram.drawio
 Explaining inbuild componenets:

 ## docker build